 Prior to Kapalua’s agricultural era, the region was revered by Hawaiians for its spiritual energy.
 Amid the luxuriant resorts and villas that dot Kapalua today are several wahi panas, Hawaiian sacred sites.
 A large burial site dating back to 850 AD occupies the oceanfront land fronting the Ritz Carlton.
 Nearby, a rocky point that juts into the ocean is said by Hawaiians to be a vortex- a location central to the traditional life cycle belief of birth, life, death, and reincarnation.
 The point is believed to be where one’s mana, spiritual energy, leaves this world and journeys to the underworld.

 Today, Kapalua remains a place perched between heaven and earth and serves as a paradisiacal escape for visitors and residents alike.

 Around sunset, there is no better place to be than Ka’anapali Beach.
 Enjoy stunning sunset views as the sun settles near the neighboring island of Lanai.
 If you look closely, you may be able to see the green flash!

 Montage Kapalua Bay

 Situated on 24 acres of prime coastal land, Montage Kapalua Bay is a polished resort dripping in luxury amenities.
 This luxury resort provides 1-to-4-bedroom accommodations, complete with spacious kitchens, full bathrooms with oversized bathtubs, and covered furnished lanais.
-The expansive property is home to spilling infinity pools, a 5-acre luxuriant spa, award-winning restaurants and bars, a kids club, the spectacular Cliff House venue, and the resort's own Beach Club Luau.
+The expansive property is home to spilling infinity pools, a 5-acre luxuriant spa, award-winning restaurants and bars, a kids club, the spectacular Cliff House venue, and the resort’s own Sunset Luau.
 The resort is near Kapalua Bay, Kapalua Coastal Trail, and world-renowned golf courses.

 The Ritz-Carlton Kapalua